thk2b/ftp/README.md

 Each of the above parts is represented as a finite state machine.
 All 3 share the same set of states, but the transitions differ.
+The state of each part determines the action to be called.
+But some data, such as connections, commands, etc... persist through state transitions.
+Therefore, the concept of a context is introduced.
+Each part has its own context, which contains all the data required at runtime.
+Eahc process has a context instance.
+Context instances can be modified by any action.
+Actions may assume some previous modification to have previousky taken place.
+Ie., the LISTEN state can assume that a listening socket has been created.

 ### states